manpenaloza/manpenaloza-website/content/blog/life-hacking-weekly/index.md

 - TECH: [Headless E-Commerce](https://www.shopify.de/blog/headless-commerce) using Shopify's `Storefront API`
 - TECH: UNIX Piping as a measure towards to command line next leveling
 - TECH: Pair Programming, the good parts (no bad parts here).
+- BUSINESS: To be good at marketing, do I need a Marketing-specific education or even studies?

 ## Hacked around with during 2020